Computer « VennerCorp Tech Blog

 That is it, your device should now be up and running if you go to to your home screen you should see a Live TV button - go into this section to watch live tv or setup recordings.

-For more Tutorials and Hints & Tips on OpenELEC or the Raspberry PI check out our Raspberry PI Blog Section
+For more Tutorials and Hints & Tips on XMBC or the Raspberry PI check out our Raspberry PI Blog Section

 If you would like to Buy a Raspberry PI, its accessories or software check out our -